EmergeTools/emerge-android/performance/README.md

 ### Verify perf tests locally

-Emerge goes through great lengths to make performance tests reliable, like using one real device for each test, running every test dozens of times, etc.
+Emerge goes to great lengths to make performance tests reliable, like using one real device for each test, running every test dozens of times, etc.

 As such it is not possible to run a true performance test on your local machine.
-However it is possible to run your performance tests locally to ensure that they are set up correctly and can complete successfully:
+However, it is possible to run your performance tests locally to ensure that they are set up correctly and can complete successfully: